Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 • In a large bowl with a wooden spoon or in a stand mixer using the dough hook, combine the flour, sugar, yeast and salt.
 Add the water and stir until a soft ball forms.
 Knead the dough for about 5 minutes on a floured work surface or in the stand mixer.

 • Form the dough into a ball and place it in a clean, lightly oiled bowl.
-Cover the bowl with a damp cloth and let rest in a warm, humid place for 1 hour (or more), or until the dough has doubled in size.
+I like brushing the dough with a bit of olive oil as well.
+Then cover the bowl with a damp cloth and let rest in a warm, humid place for 1 hour (or more), or until the dough has doubled in size.

 Focaccia Preparation